Leifhaa/IN4030-oblig-3/README.md

 ### 7. Conclusion – just a short summary of what you have achieved
 We can see that parallelling the sieve does give a speedup, especially once n becomes larger.
 Paralleling the factorization however did not give a speedup for my algorithms.
 As a result, the algorithms performs at about the same rate.
-Sequential factorization is faster in my tests and parallel is faster in my tests.
+Sequential factorization is faster in my tests and parallel sieve is faster in my tests.